open/close all folders

 - And standards of cleanliness varied widely in pre-industrial cultures, with, e.g., Japan being notably cleaner than contemporary Europe in the early 17th Century.

 - The 300 version of Sparta makes the city-state into this trope, where all the men are perfect warriors (except for the evil Smug Snake types), all the women are perfectly beautiful and the rest of Greece respects and fears them.
-Justified by use of an Unreliable Narrator.
 Note that some of the unpleasant aspects of Spartan society (infanticide for the weak, Training from Hell for children, a culture of warfare) are presented as being part of the utopian ideal, while other aspects of their culture are carefully avoided (institutional slavery, pederasty, religious zealotry) to make them more sympathetic to modern audiences.
+Probably intentional since it was based on ancient propoganda.

 - Discussed in J. Neil Schulman's Alongside Night.